Remember, the Bible

 ·

-Emotions are grounds for divorce. (“I’m
+Emotions are acceptable grounds for

-not happy,” “I’m not in love anymore,” etc. Love is a choice: You choose to
+divorce. (“I’m not happy,” “I’m not in love anymore,” etc. Love is a choice:

-love or not love someone.)
+You choose to love or not love someone.)

 ·

-The Age Gap In the Prefrontal Cortex
+The Age Gap in the Prefrontal Cortex

 ·